UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - Photos: normal sending speed

-The difference between 256kbps and 1Mbps is enormous in daily use.
-At 1Mbps, you can still function.
-At 256kbps, you’re basically limited to text.
-That’s why Roami’s post-cap speed of 1Mbps is a genuine differentiator — it means your unlimited plan stays usable even after you’ve used your daily high-speed allocation.
+The gap between 256kbps and 1Mbps is enormous in daily use.
+At 1Mbps, you can still function — check email, browse the web, use Slack, navigate with maps.
+At 256kbps, you’re limited to text only.
+Roami’s 1Mbps post-cap speed is a genuine differentiator — it means your unlimited plan stays usable even after you’ve exhausted the daily high-speed allocation.

 | Factor | Three UK | EE | Vodafone | O2 |